yisiox/tp/docs/UserGuide.md

 ## Using this Guide

-This user guide is meant to guide users to use *AssetBook* and comprehensively document its features.
+This user guide is meant to provide guidance for using *AssetBook* and comprehensively document its features.
 You can click on blue-colored hyperlinks like this link to the [table of contents](#table-of-contents) to jump to the referenced section immediately.
 A [glossary](#glossary) is provided in case you encounter any unfamiliar terms.